Previously, on “Is DT a monorepo?”

 publish time, we detected dependencies and add them.
 If a package needed an

-external dependency, then the package would need a package.json
+external dependency, then the package would need a package.json file with

 that dependency declared.